5zig-reborn/documentation/docs/Mod/fabric.md

 * First, grab the 5zig Fabric Patcher from [here](https://github.com/5zig-reborn/5zig-fabric/releases/latest), and an up-to-date 5zig mod from
 [here](https://github.com/5zig-reborn/deployments).

-!!! note
-    The 5zig Fabric Patcher only works with Fabric version `<= 0.6.2`.
-    However, the patched `-Fabric.jar` file will work on all versions.

 * Put both in the Fabric `mods` folder and start Minecraft.

 !!! warning